wkwan/ScrimBrain/README.md

 ScrimBrain aims to help competitive gamers of all skill levels improve more efficiently.
 To do this, we’re building an open-source reinforcement learning framework to train practice bots for games, starting with Fortnite 1v1’s.
 This is the first reinforcement learning framework targeted to gamers, as opposed to AI researchers.

-The current model is trained on this map: https://www.fortnite.com/@necrogames/8136-5511-4930
+The current debugging model is trained on this map: https://www.fortnite.com/@necrogames/8136-5511-4930

 The model ingests real-time screen capture and predicts keyboard/mouse inputs to simulate.

 Soon, we’ll be offering model checkpoints trained on different UEFN maps and performing at different skill levels to suit various practice needs.

-Although Fortnite wall-stealing will be the first use-case, the system is designed to work with any game that runs on Windows, and we'll be adding extensive documentation to help developers train their own models.
+Although Fortnite wall-stealing will be the first practical use-case, the system is designed to work with any game that runs on Windows, and we'll be adding extensive documentation to help developers train their own models.

 ## Setup